MoonHighway/ai-with-react-and-next-js/README.md

 # AI for React Developers

 Knowledge of AI tooling is critical for future proofing the careers of React developers, and the Vercel suite of AI tools is an approachable on-ramp.
 In this course, we’ll take a closer look at the Vercel AI SDK and how this can help React developers build streaming interfaces with JavaScript and Next.js.
-We’ll also incorporate additional 3rd party APIs to build and deploy a music visualization app.

 ## Topics